 What Do I Submit?

-Keep in mind that somebody could write an essay about a breakthrough in sustainable energy and it could be fascinating and well-researched; however, for Erraticus, that essay would also need to distill down to one question: How does this breakthrough in sustainable energy help humans to develop emotional intelligence and live more flourishing lives?
+For example, somebody could write an essay about a breakthrough in sustainable energy and it could be fascinating and well-researched; however, for Erraticus, that essay would also need to distill down to one question: How does this breakthrough in sustainable energy help individuals to develop emotional intelligence and live more flourishing lives?

 Erraticus will not publish substantive changes to your draft without your approval.
 However, consistent with publishing convention, we assume primary responsibility for the packaging and presentation of your piece, including title and image.
 We reserve the right to edit all submissions for clarity.